 In a pool, oil can be introduced to the water via suntan lotions and sunscreens.
 Almost everything people apply to their skin contains oil.

 For example, if oil is added to a bottle of water and shaken, one will notice the molecules of each substance separate from one another.
 Oil will float because hydrocarbons are lighter than water.
-In a pool or hot tub, oil can be introduced in a number of ways—suntan lotions, sunscreens, deodorants, makeup, and hair care products.
+In a pool or hot tub, oil can be introduced in a number of ways.
+Including; suntan lotions, sunscreens, deodorants, makeup, and hair care products.
 Almost everything people apply to their skin contains oil.
-Further, natural body oils from bathers can also be drawn into the water as well.
+Natural body oils from bathers can also be drawn into the water as well.

 In the last 30 years, two naturally based technologies have led the way in fighting and removing oils along with the problems they cause.
 One is chitosan and the other is enzymes.
 This article will look at these two technologies and discuss their similarities and differences, as well as how they can work together.